isabella232/acp-mobile-sdkdocs/src/pages/documentation/sdk-versions.md

 <InlineAlert variant="info" slots="text"/>

-Adobe Experience Platform Mobile SDK for iOS supports iOS 10 or later (includes support for iOS, iPadOS, and tvOS).
+Version 1.x and 2.x of the Mobile SDK for iOS support iOS 10 or later (includes support for iOS, iPadOS, and tvOS).

 | Extension | tvOS | App Extension | CocoaPods | GitHub |
 |---|---|---|---|---|